 Two of the most persistent `non-problems' in statistical mechanics center around the possible time evolution of entropy, and the so-called `paradox of irreversibility'.
 This characterization will be expanded upon below, and we simply define the problems here, beginning with the first.
-Because quantum-mechanical descriptions are usually simpler to formulate mathematically, we shall for the most part employ that formalism -- for example, by writing the entropy in terms of the density matrix, or statistical operator tex2html_wrap_inline133as
+Because quantum-mechanical descriptions are usually simpler to formulate mathematically, we shall for the most part employ that formalism -- for example, by writing the entropy in terms of the density matrix, or statistical operator as

-where tex2html_wrap_inline135is Boltzmann's constant, and N the number of particles in the system.
+where is Boltzmann's constant, and N the number of particles in the system.
 The trace is invariant under unitary transformation, hence consternation is often expressed at the observation that S cannot evolve temporally by means of the dynamical equations of motion.
 We shall see that, in fact, this is precisely the behavior one should expect for the theoretical entropy of thermodynamics.
 As for the `paradox', it can be loosely stated as the apparent contradiction between time-reversal invariance of the microscopic dynamical laws on the one hand, and the observed asymmetrical time development of nonequilibrium systems on the other.
 If this macroscopic behavior could be derived rigorously from the time-symmetric microscopic equations there would indeed be a paradox, whereupon it has been thought that the microscopic theory must be supplemented by some kind of additional postulate [1,2].
 The nature and uniqueness of such a postulate have always been uncertain, and below we shall argue that no such appendage to the physical laws is required.

 If one is to talk of equilibrium and nonequilibrium states, and the relationships between them, then there is an obvious need to define them with some degree of precision.
 Historically this has been neither a simple chore, nor one about which there is essential consensus.
 There seems to be no other way to define an equilibrium state other than through measurement -- that is, operationally.
 In many cases this is meant to mean preparation, and in that event we see immediately an element of subjectivity in the process, for the experimenter must choose which macroscopic properties of the system to control and measure.
 When those quantities are chosen as manifestations of constants of the motion for the internal dynamics, and repeated measurement yields essentially the same values, then we are inclined to assert the system to be in an equilibrium state characterized by these quantities.
 How much repetition is necessary?
 This is equivalent to asking theoretically how much time is required for extraneous correlations in the system to decay -- there is no theory for either.
 There is one further constraint needed to complete the specification of an equilibrium state, and that is the assertion that it has no memory of anything done to the system in the past.
 Without this, clever experimenters can produce all kinds of magic.